edersoncorbari/rust-rest-api/README.md

 ### 2. 🏃 Running the application with Docker

-The application and the database are dockerrized, in the root folder of the project just run the **bash** command:
+The application and the database are dockerrized :whale:, in the root folder of the project just run the **bash** command:

 ```sh
 docker-compose up -d --build
 ```

 ### 3. 🏗️  Build project manualy

+:radioactive: Run the commands only if you want to build the project manually.
+Otherwise, If not, skip to step 4 :radioactive:

 I'm assuming you already have **Rust** and **ToolChain** installed on your workstation.